 Here are a few of the ones I read while I was there.
 Read more

 I read too many books.
 I know this.
 It’s an addiction, I can’t help myself.

 There are worse things to be addicted to, so I don’t really mind.
 Though it is hard to keep the blog updated with all the books I’ve read in a given time frame.
 Currently the backlog is about twenty books long, I think, but hopefully at some point I’ll get around to bringing it up to date again.
-Continue reading “Some Books I’ve Read Recently”
+Read more